If you are a software developer you must be aware of the most popular version control system used

 fix-payment-bill-issue branch from the

-master branch to add a new feature or to fix a bug and want to switch to the last branch you were in, use the following command.
+master branch to fix a bug and want to switch to the last branch you were in.
 This will be useful when you don't remember the branch name that you have checked out last time.

 $ git checkout -